Bronco Spotlight: Aisosa Asemota

-Propulsions Engineer - Mechanical Systems
+Propulsions Engineer - Mechanical Systems at GE Aviation

 At GE Aviation, I work in military propulsions - specifically on the T901 program.
 This next generation turbo-shaft engine will power all future Blackhawks & Apache helicopters utilized by the US army and several allies.
 In my role, I own engine turbomachinery and structural hardware such as rotating parts, cases/frames, airfoils, bearings and more.
 I am responsible for performing designs and analysis, defining manufacturing methods, support for production quality and field investigations.
 I also interface with all engineering functions, supply chain, sourcing, leadership and external customers to make sure the requirements set by the army, are met and exceeded.